zehicle/refstack/doc/tcup.md

 ## Troubleshooting TCUP

+Before troubleshooting TCUP, make sure that you have network connectivity to our target cloud from the host system (the one you run TCUP on).
+You should be able to `ping $OS_AUTH_URL` and then get a 200 response from `curl $OS_AUTH_URL`

 There are several ways to trouble shoot, TCUP.

 1. Run TCUP using the debug flag: `tcup.py --debug`